dusk-network/node-installer/README.md

 # Node Installer

-This repository contains an easy to use installer to run a Dusk node for our ITN program.
-For more information on how to participate, see the [node running guide](https://docs.dusk.network/itn/node-running-guide/) on our wiki.
+This repository contains an easy to use installer to run a Dusk node for our Nocturne testnet.
+For more information on how to participate, see the [node running guide](https://docs.dusk.network/nocturne/node-running-guide/) on our wiki.

 ## Prerequisites